Like any language, Rust also supports if, if else, if else conditional decisive statements.

 code block contains a single line or block(multiple lines) of code. code block must be enclosed in {}, and it is not optional for single lines of code, unlike other programming languages.

-Simple if statements are used to test a single possible value like null check or empty object check.
+Simple if statements are used to test a single possible value like null or empty object check.

 Here are valid if simple statements examples